KawaMood/items_filter/README.md

 ![recipe](https://cdn.modrinth.com/data/cached_images/5d5585b60858ff43245b5dce1241686ee3e3f379.png)

-When you place an Items Filter, the side facing your player will show a **tiny grey button**.
+When you place an items filter, the side facing your player will show a **tiny grey button**.
 This is the one you can right-click to toggle mode, that we will explain later.

 The opposite face shows a **tiny observer icon**.
 This is where you need to place a **compatible containers** (_all containers having a direct_ `Items` _entry like chests, hoppers, barrels, shulker boxes, dropper, dispenser, etc._).
 This one need to contain all **reference items**, meaning the one you want to let pass through the relative filter.
 Other items that don't match those ones will remain in the container above, or continue their path to your system if it is an hopper connected to another.